Updated June 2, 2026

 Path One: Forbes Councils

 Forbes Councils are invite-and-application-based paid membership communities for executives in specific verticals.
 The active councils include Forbes Business Council (CEOs, founders, and business owners), Forbes Finance Council (CFOs, financial advisors, and investors), Forbes Technology Council (CTOs, CISOs, and technology leaders), Forbes Coaches Council (executive coaches and leadership development professionals), Forbes Human Resources Council, Forbes Communications Council, Forbes Agency Council, and Forbes Nonprofit and Social Impact.
 Each council has its own application criteria focused on professional credentials, company size or revenue, and demonstrated industry expertise.
 Accepted members publish through the council's CMS with editorial review, and articles appear on Forbes.com with a council attribution line.
-The investment is approximately $1,500 to $2,500 annually depending on the council.
-For executives who need a reliable Forbes publishing pathway quickly and are comfortable with the council attribution model, this is the most direct route.
-Phantom IQ clients using the council pathway are typically publishing their first Forbes piece within 30 to 45 days of joining.
+Membership is paid on an annual basis, with fees varying by council.
+For executives who want a structured Forbes publishing pathway and are comfortable with the council attribution model, this is often the most accessible route.

 Path Two: Direct Forbes Contributor Relationship